florian-ariasu/tank-battle-opengl-simulation/README.md

 - Collision detection determines whether a projectile hits an opponent.

 #### ❤️ Life Bar System
-- Health bar **does not** reduce when tanks take damage.
+- Currently, the tank disappears after multiple hits, but **the life bar is not implemented yet** (future improvement).
-- Currently, the tank disappears after multiple hits, but **the life bar does not decrease gradually** (future improvement).
+- The life bar should decrease gradually as the tank gets hit

 ### 🔥 Planned Features & Contributions
 Below are key features that need improvement: